bencam/tournament-database/README.md

 The `reportMatch(winner, loser)` function enables a user to input the results of each match into the database.
 The `swissPairings()` function returns a list indicating how the players should be paired for the next round of matches (according to the Swiss-system tournament method).
 The list is composed of tuples, with each tuple containing the IDs and names of the paired players.

 The tournament_test.py file is a client program.
-It determines if the functions in tournament.py (and consequently the tables and views in tournament.sql) are defined correctly.
+It was created by Udacity for the purpose of determining if the functions in tournament.py (and consequently the tables and views in tournament.sql) are defined correctly.

 ## Instal instructions